SNTag/.dotfiles/emacs-26.2/readme.md

 mentioned in the code where relevant.

 **Build focus:**

 emacs is not an OS, but I do use it as an interface.

 I aim to make a minimalist Emacs rich in functionality.
 It has to have quick fire access to those tools and documents I refer to often, and does not seek to replace basic functions available in linux.

+This file serves to log what features are in my emacs and how to use them.
+I frequently forget what I myself have added.

 **Understanding my init**

 The Init file hold only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what its for.

 **NOTE**

 I have noticed a consistent error across OS regarding file name length in emacs.
 I suspect it to be some conflict error with gcc.

 ## Main Useage